sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 configurations.
 You can
-[modify your marketplace and email texts](/concepts/marketplace-texts/), create [content pages](/concepts/headless-content-management/), and configure your marketplace footer.
+[modify your marketplace and email texts](/concepts/marketplace-texts/), create [content pages](/concepts/headless-content-management/), and configure your marketplace footer and top bar.

 **Design** allows you to modify the branding and layout of your marketplace.

+**Users** contains configurations related to your marketplace user types and user fields.

-**Listings** contains configurations related to your marketplace listing types, listing fields, and listing search conventions.
+**Listings** contains configurations related to your marketplace listing types, listing categories, listing fields, and listing search conventions.

 **Transactions** related configurations include minimum transaction size as well as provider and customer commissions.